American Music Awards 2017: What to know

 Who will be performing at the show?

-Gomez will perform her song "Wolves," while Aguilera has a tribute to Whitney Houston and music from "The Bodyguard" planned, the AMAs said.
+Gomez will perform her song "Wolves," while Aguilera has a tribute to Whitney Houston and music from "The Bodyguard" planned .

 Other performers are expected to be announced prior to showtime.